 Drivers who maintain a RODS (Record of Duty Status) for fewer than 8 days within a 30-day period are exempt from completing ELDs.
 This applies to drivers who meet all requirements of the short-haul exemption but sometimes drive outside of the designated radius.

-Drivers may extend the maximum driving limit from 11 to 13 hours when encountering adverse driving conditions, such as weather changes or road closures.
+Drivers may extend the 11-hour maximum driving limit and 14-hour driving window by up to 2 hours when encountering adverse driving conditions, such as weather changes or road closures.
 The exemption is only applicable if the adverse conditions could not have been known before the driver started driving.
-This exemption does not extend the 14-hour driving period.
-It means that all 13 hours of driving must still be completed within the 14-hour window.

 - Satisfy the 30-minute break rule by using on-duty, not driving status, rather than off-duty status.

 - Split the required 10 off-duty hours into two periods: at least 7 consecutive hours in the sleeper berth and at least 2 consecutive hours either off-duty or in the sleeper berth.
 Neither period would count against the driver’s 14-hour driving window.

 - Allow one off-duty break of 30 minutes to 3 hours that would pause a driver’s 14-hour window.
 The driver must take 10 consecutive, off-duty hours at the end of their shift.

 Hours of Service changes in response to Covid-19

 Covid-19 has recently changed everything for fleets, including relaxing certain hours of service rules.
 Stay up to date on all the latest HOS and other regulatory updates from the DOT and FMCSA in response to the pandemic with these articles: